jkazan/wetch/README.md

 ### The following is being monitored:

-- Current weather conditions including temperature, ReelFeel, couldiness, wind speed, wind direction, humidity and weather quality algorithm
+- Current weather conditions including temperature, ReelFeel, cloudiness, wind speed, wind direction, humidity and weather quality algorithm
 - 12 hour weather forecast with icons located by the corresponding time on the clock